Closed Terrarium Plants That Thrive: Expert Recommendations

 If you’re lucky, these can produce a lovely little flower.

 It never grows beyond a few inches tall, and so it’s great for creating a palm-like tropical aesthetic on a micro level.
+It’s one of our favorite tropical terrarium plants.

 4. Earth Stars (Cryptanthus bivittatus)